-Man suffers spinal injury following Bronx attack, robbery
+Man suffers spinal injury in violent Bronx robbery

-PARKCHESTER, the Bronx — Police are searching for the man involved in a violent robbery in the Bronx that left a man with a spinal injury.
+PARKCHESTER, the Bronx — Police on Friday said they are searching for the man involved in a violent robbery in the Bronx that left a man with a spinal injury.

 It happened on May 26 shortly before 8 p.m. as a 65-year-old man was walking along Hugh Grant Circle, approaching Metropolitan Avenue in Parkchester.